sthysel/nejemojo/README.md

 Commands:
   box       Draws preview box
   burn      Burn the image
-  burntime  Set the pulse burn time, the longer the... erase     Erase image from eeprom home      Move to home position load      Load the image
+  burntime  Set the pulse burn time, the longer the darker erase     Erase image from eeprom home      Move to home position load      Load the image